mscastillo/FSE/README.md

 ### Further analysis

-Consider the use of [`gmm_clustering`](https://github.com/mscastillo/Analyses/tree/master/gmm_culstering) to cluster the results using Gaussian Mixture Models.
-You can also use any of the SVM scripts from [`Classification/`](https://github.com/mscastillo/Classification) to compute a boundary in bewtween two subpopulations.
+Consider the use of `GMM_clustering` from [Classification/](https://github.com/mscastillo/Classification) to cluster the results using Gaussian Mixture Models or any of thr SVM scripts from to compute a boundary in bewtween two subpopulations.

 # `tSNE_analysis` [:octocat:](https://github.com/mscastillo/Analyses/tree/master/tSNE_analysis)